B-Fab: Hit Row (2022–2024)

+The Pride; Alliance with Michin and Jade Cargill (2024–present)

 On the February 2, 2024 episode of SmackDown, B-Fab joined Bobby Lashley and The Street Profits as The Pride and took out The Final Testament's Scarlett.
 At Night 2 of WrestleMania XL on April 7, B-Fab assisted The Pride to defeat The Final Testament in a Philadelphia Street Fight match.
 On August 16, Lashley's profile on WWE's roster page was moved to the alumni section, ending his tenure with WWE and The Pride.
 As a result, The Pride was quietly disbanded.
 B-Fab continued managing The Street Profits, with no mention of The Pride as a stable.
 On the November 15 episode of SmackDown, B-Fab competed against Bayley and Women's Speed Champion Candice LeRae in a triple threat match in the preliminary round of the tournament to crown the inaugural Women's United States Champion, but was not successful due to Bayley pinning her.

-In February 2025, B-Fab quietly split from The Street Profits and briefly aligned with Michin.